Vikit-ai/sdk/docs/autoapi/seine_transition/index.rst

       Apply the Seine transition between the source and target video

-      Args:
+      :param build_settings: The settings for building the video
-          build_settings (VideoBuildSettings): The settings for building the video
+      :type build_settings: VideoBuildSettings

-      Returns:
+      :returns: The path to the generated transition video
-          str: The path to the generated transition video
+      :rtype: str